kokkos/kokkos-core-wiki/API-Reference/Kokkos::View.md

 #### ViewTypes
  * `non_const_type`: this view type with all template parameters explicitly defined.
- * `const_type: this view type with all template parameters explicitly defined using a `const` data type.
+ * `const_type`: this view type with all template parameters explicitly defined using a `const` data type.
  * `HostMirror`: compatible view type with the same `DataType` and `LayoutType` stored in host accessible memory space.

 #### Data Handles